MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/log-analytics/desktop-loganalytics-reportguide-datasets.md

 * Log Analytics Query Limits

   * Kusto has limits in terms of number of records returned and the overall size of the data based on the query.
 The app has been built to work around these limits by pulling data in sequential chunks.
 However, you might still exceed these limits, resulting in a refresh failure in this template app.
-[Query Limits](/azure/data-explorer/kusto/concepts/querylimits)
+For more information, see[Query Limits](/azure/data-explorer/kusto/concepts/querylimits).

-  * If template app refresh is failing due to above data limits, you can configure the Pagination Hours parameter.
+  * If the template app refresh is failing due to above data limits, you can configure the Pagination Hours parameter.
 Setting a lower value here lowers the amount of data retrieved from Log Analytics per call by increasing the number of calls.

 * The following events are intentionally excluded from Log Analytics during the Preview: